|Peter J. Embi, MD, MS

 Director, Center for Health Services Research

 In addition to serving as director for health services research, Dr. Weiner is a principal investigator with VA Health Services Research and Development Center for Health Information and Communication at the Richard L. Roudebush VA Medical Center.
 His clinical and health services research is focused on measuring and improving the quality, coordination, and delivery of health services for older adults.
 He also studies the effects of health information and information technology on physicians’ practices and patients’ outcomes.
-His current research includes development, implementation, and study of information systems to promote clinical handoffs, management of medications, patient-centered geriatrics care, and clinical decision support.

 |Shaun Grannis, MD, MS, FAAFP